February 24, 2022

 What's up yall,

 Evan Sledge here with Whiskey Morning Coffee.
 I am one of the founders that started using pecan and cherry wood to smoke our coffee beans.
-Smoked coffee beans is something you can do with your normal coffee at your house.
-I will outline what type of smoker to use, what wood we use, and how smoking your coffee will taste
+Smoked coffee beans are something you can do with your normal coffee at your house.
+I will outline what type of smoker to use, what wood we use, and how smoking your coffee will taste.

 What Type of Smoker do I need?